tomjoht/documentation-theme-jekyll/mydoc/mydoc_build_scripts.md

 tags:
   - publishing
 keywords: "build scripts, generating outputs, building, publishing"
-last_updated: "November 30, 2015"
+last_updated: "November 30, 2016"
 summary: "You need to customize the build scripts.
 These script automate the publishing of your PDFs and web outputs through shell scripts on the command line."
 series: "Getting Started"
 weight: 10
+sidebar: mydoc_sidebar
+permalink: /mydoc_build_scripts/
 ---

-{% include custom/mydoc/getting_started_series.html %}
+{% include custom/getting_started_series.html %}

 ## About the build scripts